brotatotes/bht-automation/bht gen 3/Matthew/Chapter 8/Matthew 8 17 bht.md

 # Matthew 8:17 Commentary Help Text

 ## BHT:
-The miracles performed by Jesus are regarded as a reflection of His work of bearing the sin of the world.
-His acts of compassion, such as weeping at the grave and sighing over the deaf and dumb man, demonstrate His deep empathy and suffering with humanity.
-He took upon Himself the burden of our diseases and sicknesses, helping us carry on under the load.
-The healing of bodily ailments is an essential part of His redeeming work and can inspire those in the medical profession.
+The miracles Jesus performed were not mere acts of healing, but rather powerful demonstrations of His mission to bear the weight of humanity's sin.
+In His compassion, Jesus willingly took upon Himself the burden of our sins and sufferings, showing that He is the light of the world.
+He sympathized with us in our sorrows, healing our bodily diseases and pointing to the ultimate healing and redemption He offers.
+Jesus, as the divine physician, went beyond transitory advantage, relieving us from all evils and miseries.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The true relevancy of the prophecy is to be sought by regarding the miracles generally to have been...typical outshewings of the great work of bearing the sin of the world."
+1. "The true relevancy of the prophecy is to be sought by regarding the miracles generally to have been, as we know so many of them were, lesser and typical outshewings of the great work of bearing the sin of the world."
-2. "Moreover in these His deeds of mercy, He was ‘touched with the feeling of our infirmities:’ witness His tears at the grave...and His sighing over the deaf and dumb man."
+2. "Diseases themselves, on which those miracles, are all so many testimonies to existence, and types of the effect, of sin."
 3. "The very act of compassion is (as the name imports) a suffering with its object; and if this be true between man and man, how much more strictly so in His case who had taken upon Him the whole burden of the sin of the world, with all its sad train of sorrow and suffering."

 ### Albert Barnes:
+1. "The word translated 'griefs' in Isaiah, and 'infirmities' in Matthew, means properly, in the Hebrew and Greek, 'diseases of the body.'
+In neither does it refer to the disease of the mind, or to sin."
-1. "To bear those griefs is clearly to bear them away, or to remove them.
+2. "To bear those griefs is clearly to bear them away, or to remove them.
 This was done by his miraculous power in healing the sick."
-2. "To 'carry' these is to sympathize with the sufferers; to make provision for alleviating those sorrows, and to take them away."
+3. "The word rendered 'sorrows' in Isaiah, and 'sicknesses' in Matthew, means 'pain, grief, or anguish of mind.'
+To 'carry' these is to sympathize with the sufferers; to make provision for alleviating those sorrows, and to take them away."
-3. "The passage in Isaiah and Matthew, therefore, mean precisely the same thing."

 ### Marvin Vincent:
-1. "The word does not mean 'he took away,' but 'he bore,' as a burden laid upon him."
+1. "Bare [εβαστασεν].
+This translation is correct.
+The word does not mean 'he took away,' but 'he bore,' as a burden laid upon him."
-2. "This passage is the corner - stone of the faith - cure theory, which claims that the atonement of Christ includes provision for bodily no less than for spiritual healing."
+2. "This passage is the corner-stone of the faith - cure theory, which claims that the atonement of Christ includes provision for bodily no less than for spiritual healing."
-3. "Matthew may be presumed to have understood the sense of the passage he was citing from Isaiah, and he could have used no word more inadequate to express his meaning, if that meaning had been that Christ took away infirmities."
+3. "Matthew may be presumed to have understood the sense of the passage he was citing from Isaiah, and he could have used no word more inadequate to express his meaning if that meaning had been that Christ took away infirmities."

 ### John Calvin:
-1. "Isaiah does not there speak of miracles, but of the death of Christ, — and not of temporal benefits, but of spiritual and eternal grace."
-2. "They experienced in their bodies the grace of Christ, but we must look at the design: for it would be idle to confine our view to a transitory advantage, as if the Son of God were a physician of bodies."
+1. "They experienced in their bodies the grace of Christ, but we must look at the design: for it would be idle to confine our view to a transitory advantage, as if the Son of God were a physician of bodies."
+2. "He gave sight to the blind, in order to show that he is 'the light of the world.'"
 3. "Following out this analogy, let us connect those benefits, which Christ bestowed on men in the flesh, with the design which is stated to us by Matthew, that he was sent by the Father, to relieve us from all evils and miseries."

 ### Philip Schaff:
 1. "The prophecy refers to bearing and expiating our sins, but is here applied to the healing of bodily diseases."
-2. "His contact with all this suffering was an important part of the work of One who for us became 'a man of sorrows and acquainted with grief.'"
+2. "His healing was also a suffering with and for us."
-3. "The work of healing is an integral part of our Lord’s redeeming work.
-The medical profession can find its highest incentive and truest glory in this fact."
+3. "The work of healing is an integral part of our Lord’s redeeming work."

 ### Archibald T. Robertson:
 1. "He took away our sicknesses, and bore the burden of our diseases."